 - Double vision, and in severe cases, paralysis and respiratory failure

-These symptoms occur within 12 hours and anyone experiencing these symptoms should seek medical advice immediately.
+These symptoms usually occur within 12 hours of eating the contaminated shellfish and anyone experiencing these symptoms should seek medical advice immediately.

 Before collecting shellfish

-- Check that there is no current health warning advising against collecting and eating shellfish.
+- Check that there is no shellfish biotoxin alert or current local health warning advising against collecting and eating shellfish.